strmc/ArduinoZabbixAgent/README.md

 # ArduinZabbixAgent
-Arduino library for implementing a Zabbix Agent
+Arduino library for implementing a Zabbix Agent with an ESP-8266 Board